GSA/idmanagement.gov/_who/program-managers.md

 ## FICAM Architecture and Playbooks

-The [FICAM Architecture and accompanying guidance]({{site.baseurl}}/playbooks/){:target="_blank"}{:rel="noopener noreferrer"}, maintained by GSA in coordination with OMB and DHS CISA, contains processes, procedures, and considerations for planning and managing logical access, physical access, identity management, and federation within federal agencies.
+The [FICAM Architecture and accompanying guidance]({{site.baseurl}}/playbooks/){:target="_blank"}{:rel="noopener noreferrer"}, maintained by GSA in coordination with the Office of Management and Budget (OMB) and the Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA), contains processes, procedures, and considerations for planning and managing logical access, physical access, identity management, and federation within federal agencies.

-These playbooks are hosted on Github and provide common policy and patterns to help you implement and execute ICAM at your agency.
+These playbooks are hosted on GitHub and provide common policy and patterns to help you implement and execute ICAM at your agency.
 The playbooks are a government-wide collaboration based on the needs and interests of individual agencies and government-wide groups.
-Reach out to icam at gsa.gov to suggest new topics.
+Reach out to icam at gsa dot gov to suggest new topics.

 ## Announcements